-Runner-up Freeride World Tour Champion skier Lorraine Huber is recognized as one of the strongest and most experienced female big mountain skiers in the world today.
-She is a long-term competitor in the Freeride World Tour and has podiumed over twenty times at international freeride competitions.
+2017 Freeride World Champion skier Lorraine Huber is recognized as one of the strongest and most experienced female big mountain skiers in the world today.
+She is a long-term competitor in the Freeride World Tour and has podiumed over twenty-five times at international freeride competitions.
 Lorraine has been featured in ski films by Warren Miller and Shades of Winter, as well as in a series of experimental ski films by Austrian filmmaker Hanno Mackowitz.
 She is a winner of the ‘Best Freeride Female’ film award by the International Freeski Film Festival (iF3).
-She travels all around the globe to ski, including the Alps, Andorra, Norway, Greenland, British Columbia, Alaska, Argentina, Chile and New Zealand.
-The ski instructor’s daughter from Lech am Arlberg, Austria, is a UIAGM ski guide and Level III ski instructor and one of the most sought after freeride coaches in Austria as well as abroad.
-Each year, she runs the highly popular ‘Women’s Progression Days’ of around 30 participants, during which she shares her passion for freeriding and teaches safe backcountry travel.
-She also founded and co-managed Austria’s first ever freeride school, the ‘Freeride Center Sölden’, for five years.
-Lorraine is a presenter at the Filmfest St. Anton, a columnist for magazines, and works as a professional speaker.
-Fascinated by the mental side of her sport, Lorraine is currently studying a Master degree in Mental Coaching at the Mentalcollege in Bregenz, Austria.
+The ski instructor’s daughter from Lech am Arlberg, Austria, is a UIAGM ski guide and Level III ski instructor and a sought after freeride coach in Austria.
+Each year, she runs the highly popular ‘Women’s Progression Days’: a freeride camp for women to improve ski technique and risk management in the backcountry.
+She also co-founded and managed Austria’s first ever freeride school, the ‘Freeride Center Sölden’, for five years.
+Lorraine is a presenter at film festivals, a columnist for a freeride magazine, and works as a professional speaker.
+Fascinated by the mental side of her sport, Lorraine is currently studying a Master degree in mental strength coaching at the University of Salzburg.

 Read about how she got into freeriding here.